 This also means that powder coating is much less susceptible to chips if the job is done right.
 A regular paint job can easily get a chip from a rock flicked from the road or a tip of the motorcycle.
 Powder coating does a much better job at protecting against stuff like this.

-Despite the awesome outcomes you’ll have with powder coating your motorcycle, there are a few down sides to it as well.
-The first con I’ll mention is that powder coating is not a “do it yourself” project you can simply do in your garage on a Saturday afternoon.
+Despite the awesome outcomes you’ll have with powder coating your motorcycle frame, there are a few down sides to it as well.
+The first con I’ll mention is that powder coating is not a “do it yourself” project you can do in your garage on a Saturday afternoon.

 Powder coating the frame is also more expensive than painting.
-Prices will vary depending on where you live and what needs to be done to the frame, but to powder coat a motorcycle frame usually starts at around $150. this usually doesn’t include any prep work done to it and does not include disassembly of your motorcycle.
+Prices will vary depending on where you live and what needs to be done to the frame, but to powder coat a motorcycle frame usually ranges between $400 – $1,200.
+This usually doesn’t include any prep work done to it and does not include disassembly of your motorcycle.

-If you want prep work done, your price will be more around $200 – $250.
-If you want the shop to disassemble the motorcycle and reassemble for you (if they’ll even do that), that’ll be at least another $200 – $300.
-Painting the motorcycle frame yourself will cost no more than about $50 or $60 for everything.
+If you want prep work done, your price will increase by around $250 – $300.
+If you want the shop to disassemble the motorcycle and reassemble for you (if they’ll even do that), that’ll be at least another $250 – $350.
+Painting the motorcycle frame yourself will cost no more than about $75 – $100 for everything.

 It also takes a lot more time to powder coat a motorcycle frame compared to painting it yourself.
 When you’re powder coating a motorcycle frame, that most likely means you’re taking it in to a shop to have it done.
 You have to abide by their schedule and make an appointment.
-It also takes several hours for them to get the job done and let it cure in the oven.
+A job like this will take several days to complete.

 Some people prefer to still take everything off their motorcycle and strip it down to the frame to paint it.
 While that is perfectly fine, it is still possible to paint a frame without removing some of the large stuff, such as the engine (click here to see our article about how to paint a motorcycle frame without removing then engine).
 This can still yield great results and is much less work on your part.
 This is also something you can do in the comfort of your own garage on a Saturday afternoon.

 Speaking of cost, the amount of money it takes to paint a motorcycle frame yourself is less expensive than powder coating.
 I have painted a lot of motorcycle frames in the last few years and the cost to do so was never more than $100 to do it myself.
 To have a professional do it, you’re looking at around $200-$300 which is still much less than powder coating.

 I’ve made the mistake of doing prep work too quickly only to find that the paint started chipping soon after I painted the motorcycle frame.
 Bad prep leaves dirt and grease on the frame which paint does not adhere to.